elastic/snyk-github-issue-creator/README.md

 -   **Minimum severity level**: Vulnerabilities will only be displayed if they meet the minimum severity level.
 Valid options are 'low', 'medium', or 'high'.
+-   **Sort vulnerabilites by package name instead of severity**: If specified, Snyk vulnerabilities will be sorted by package name when listing all vulnerabilities in batch mode.
+Default: Sort by severity.
 -   **Auto generate**: If specified, GitHub issues will be automatically generated without a confirmation prompt (e.g. if you want to run this as part of a CI pipeline).